emberjs/data/CONTRIBUTING.md

 existing public APIs.
 If this is the case, it is even more important to discuss the issue's problem space and the proposed changes before diving too deep into the implementation.

-- Submissions should be made as PRs against the `master` branch.
+- Submissions should be made as PRs against the `main` branch.

 #### Writing Tests